amanzi/amanzi/spack-repo/spack-tips.md

 despacktivate
 ```

-From inside the environment you can now install spackages as you would do using the `spack install` command.
+From inside the environment you can now install packages as you would do using the `spack install` command.
 They will be added to the current environment and loaded directly when the environment is activated.

 ## Spack Setup